quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 we have added the problem statement, which is a complete work.
 Making a commit now is a reasonable action.
 The commit message for this version can be something like `Add problem statement`.

+### _But I want to add the examples now!_
+I usually wait until [the validator](#test-validation) and [the model solution](#model-solution) ready to add the example tests.
+That way, only the input data of the example tests need to be entered.
+Polygon will validate the example test, as well as generate the output for us.

+Lucky for us, Polygon also allows to add example tests with custom output.
+If you wanted add the example right now, I will briefly _temporary_ demonstrate it here (without making a commit).
+Later I will [re-add the examples](#adding-the-example-tests) again but without custom output, because ~~it's _the law_~~ I think it is better to let the Polygon generate the outputs.
+But adding it here is also good, since it can be used to check to Notes in the statement.
+Just **remember** to replace the custom output with the generated output.

+Before continuing, here is the test.
+{% include customhighlight.html caption="Example test input" collapsed=true
+content="
+5
+3
+1 2 1
+5
+11 7 9 6 8
+5
+1 3 1 3 1
+4
+5 2 1 10
+4
+3 2 1 2

+" %}

+{% include customhighlight.html caption="Example test output" collapsed=true
+content="
+YES
+YES
+NO
+YES
+YES

+" %}

+Now, go to the `Create tests` page, by clicking the options `Tests` on the top bar.
+On this page, click `Add tests`.

+For more details on this page, see [Adding the tests](#adding-the-tests).

+{% include image.html caption="The Create tests page.
+Click the `Add Tests` link" file="polygon-create-tests-page-add-example-guide.png"
+%}

+After that, the following page will appear.

+{%include image.html caption="The add test page"
+  file="polygon-add-test-page.png" %}

+Put the input data into the `Data` box.
+The input data will be

+To mark this test as an example, check `Use in statements` checkbox.
+There will be a text asking us if we wanted to use custom content for input or output.
+Click it to specify our output.

+{%include image.html caption="`Use in statements checkbox` checked "
+  file="polygon-add-test-page-use-in-statement-checkbox.png" %}

+There will be two more boxes appear.
+Since we will specify our output by hand, we will us the second box only.
+And because we don't have a validator, a checker and a model solution yet, we _must_ uncheck the checkbox `Verify output for statements`.

+{% include image.html caption = "Example test with custom output" file="polygon-add-test-page-added-example-test-custom-output.png" %}

+Click save, then return to the `Statements` page.
+The example test will appear.

+#### Viewing our result
+Because we have added the example, we might as well see our result.

+In the `Statements` page, there are a few view options: `In latex`, `In HTML` or `in PDF`.
+To see in our in the web format, click `In HTML`, and in the PDF format, click `In PDF`.

+{% include image.html caption = "View statement options"
+file="polygon-problem-statement-page-view-options.png" %}

+If you wanted to see the web format _live_, see the [very last section](#adding-the-problem-to-a-codeforces-mashup) of this tutorial.
+I also experted the latest PDF version, click [here][problem-statement-pdf] to see it.

+**Note.** The first box, `Input in statement`, can be used when we have the model solution, in that case the output will be generated using the input from the `Data` box, and the input shown in the statement is from the `Input in statement` box.

 ## Test validation